Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13526: after 25
 - 13548: was squished in NewG
 - 1354F: campaign for seat-covered 1
+- 13556: campaign for seat-covered 1
+- 13557: campaign for seat-covered 1
 - 13558: campaign for seat-covered 1
 - 13559: 5A minus beard
 - 1355C: campaign for seat-covered 1